St. Olav’s Hospital, Women and Children’s Centre

-The woman and children’s centre is part of the first building stage of the new St. Olav's Hospital in Trondheim, as part of the hospital's urban quarter structure.
-The centre contains clinical functions in gynaecology, obstetrics and maternity, paediatrics, paediatric surgery and outpatient care in child and adolescent psychiatry.
-All children up to and including the age of 15 are received here.
-The centre has national functions for foetal medicine and neonatology, as well as a unit for the examination and treatment of infertility.
-There are also medical functions such as x-ray, surgery, sampling, anaesthesia, intensive care, emergency ward, physiotherapy and occupational therapy.
-General service functions, school for children in long-time care and research and teaching functions for NTNU are added.
+The Women and Children’s Centre is part of the first construction phase of the new St. Olav’s Hospital in Trondheim and is fully integrated into the hospital’s urban block structure.
+The centre accommodates clinical services in gynaecology, obstetrics and postnatal care, paediatrics, paediatric surgery, and outpatient care for child and adolescent psychiatry.
+All children up to the age of 15 are treated here.
+The centre also hosts national specialist units in fetal medicine and neonatology, along with a dedicated facility for the investigation and treatment of infertility.
+Additional medical support services include radiology, surgery, blood sampling, anaesthesia, intensive care, emergency care, physiotherapy, and occupational therapy.
+General support functions, a school for children with extended hospital stays, and research and teaching facilities for NTNU are also integrated into the centre.

 Client